A Typist's Companion for

-Here are a few tips I've discovered myself and
+Meanwhile, here's a collection of tips I've discovered myself and

 learned from friends.
 (Thanks especially to Rob Bowker, Gregory

-Fischer, Paul Dobias, Tim McCoy, Jared Mogensen, Jett Morton, Lynn Myers, Robert
+Fischer, Paul Dobias, Luis Galiano, Tim McCoy, Jared Mogensen, Jett

 Before you do anything: Think about whether you're willing

 that your alterations are reversible, and don't do anything to a

 best way to get familiar with restoration techniques is to

+Underwood No. 5?).
 Whenever possible, test all these techniques on

 a hidden surface of the typewriter before you attack the main

-Names of some products below are linked to Google Products so you can
+Names of some products below are linked to Google Shopping so

 Initial cleanup and lubrication

 basic illustrated guide to cleaning and lubrication from a

 These are happy hours for me, as I get to discover the various parts